DOWNLOAD COPY OF THIS ARTICLE HERE

-We cannot presume to know why God allows variations nor should we write off certain conditions of life as unacceptable to us and so must be purged or stamped out.
+We cannot presume to know why God allows variations nor should we write off certain conditions of life as unacceptable to us, and therefore, unthinkably, must be purged or stamped out.
 Everyone has a divine purpose!
-For example it is conceivable that the community of asexual and aromantic people were meant to produce priests and others who would be in celibate professions.
-Nowadays however, the general attitude in the Church appears to have come around to a change of heart.
-Today the view seems to be that it is possible for the LGBTQ to be included in God’s Plan of Salvation even if their sexual identity is seen as a character flaw.
+For example, it is conceivable that the community of asexual and aromantic or non-romantic people was meant to provide priests and others who would be best suited to celibacy-desirable professions.
+Nowadays however, the general attitude in some churches appears to have come around to a change of heart.
+Today the view seems to be dawning that it is possible to see LGBTQ2SA+ as participants in God’s Plan of Salvation even if their sexual identity continues to be bothersome in certain quarters.

 The Bible however is all-inclusive.
-John the Evangelist tells us God’s Salvation Plan is to include all of us because Jesus came to die for us all:
+In a well-known passage in the Book of John the Evangelist we are told that God’s Salvation Plan includes all of us because Jesus came to die for us all:

-A prostitute named Rahab is acknowledged in several places in the Bible because she totally believed in God and is listed among the Who’s Who of the faithful people of God, “moral fault” and all!
+A prostitute named Rahab is acknowledged in several places in the Bible because she totally believed in God and is listed among the Who’s Who of the faithful people of God, moral fault and all!
 (Hebrews chapter 11) God does not reject her because of her character; instead He celebrates her faith.
 She is listed in the genealogy of Jesus.
-The linage of our Savior, the Son of God includes a prostitute.
-So on what grounds then should we, His creatures, reject people who are labeled LGBTQ?
+The linage of our Savior, the Son of God includes a prostitute!
+So on what grounds then should we, His creatures, reject people who are labeled LGBTQ2SA+?
 Here is another report that shows God is non-judgmental.

-… When they kept on questioning him (or: When they kept insisting on an answer), he straightened up and said to them, “Let any one of you who is without sin be the first to throw a stone at her.”
+… When they kept on questioning him [Jesus] (or: When they kept insisting on a response), he straightened up and said to them, “Let any one of you who is without sin be the first to throw a stone at her.”
 Again he stooped down and wrote on the ground.